 * The Essendon Primary School Vision, Mission and Values statements have been identified and the school is beginning to embed them in our daily practice.

 * Essendon Primary School has a strong culture of collaboration, building trust and a collective belief and commitment that all students achieve 12 months growth in 12 months.

 * Pedagogy coaches provide whole school evidence based professional learning and work closely with PLT supporting teachers.

 * Leadership provides ongoing opportunities for staff professional development and promoting potential leaders.
 Leadership supports the PLC Inquiry Cycle of improvement by allocating time and resources.

-* Essendon Primary School is seen as a community resource being a base for programs such as Kelly Sports, netball teams, Out of School Hours Care.
+* Essendon Primary School is seen as a community resource being a base for programs such as soccer, netball teams, Out of School Hours Care.
 We have established links and partnerships with many community members and groups.

 We are currently in the process of implementing

 the third Annual Implementation Plan (2020 AIP) of the 2018-2022